-Although atypical antipsychotics are effective in treating psychotic symptoms, secondary effects such as weight gain and metabolic syndrome contribute to poor outcomes and early mortality.
-Objective: The aim of this proposal is to meta analyze data from publicly available randomized controlled antipsychotic medication trials in schizophrenia via the OPTICS program (Janssen paliperidone, NIMH CATIE and dbGaP data sets) in order to determine the overall incidence of major gastrointestinal disorders and the relationship between gastrointestinal bowel disorders and the commonly reported secondary effects of antipsychotics including weight gain and metabolic syndrome.
+Background: Although atypical antipsychotics are effective in treating psychotic symptoms, secondary effects such as weight gain and metabolic syndrome contribute to poor outcomes and early mortality.

+Objective: The aim of this proposal is to meta analyze data from multiple publicly available randomized controlled antipsychotic medication trials in schizophrenia via the OPTICS program (Janssen paliperidone, NIMH Schizophrenia and dbGaP data sets) in order to determine the relationship between gastrointestinal diagnoses and commonly reported secondary effects of antipsychotics including weight gain and metabolic syndrome.
 Study Design: Randomized, double-blind, placebo and active comparator antipsychotic monotherapy trials.

 Participants: Individuals diagnosed with schizophrenia or schizoaffective disorder with all baseline and post treatment outcome measures available.
-Any individuals with congenital/childhood gastrointestinal diagnoses or autoimmune disorders including celiac disease will be excluded from all data analyses.
-Main Outcome Measure(s): The primary outcome measures are change in body mass index and metabolic syndrome score after accounting for significantly correlated sociodemographic factors.
-Statistical Analyses: The relationship between gastrointestinal diagnoses and weight gain or metabolic syndrome at baseline and post antipsychotic medication treatment will be modeled in SAS using PROC MIXED since the duration between baseline and post antipsychotic medication treatment follow up time points are expected to vary.
+Any individuals with congenital/childhood gastrointestinal diagnoses or autoimmune disorders will be excluded from all data analyses.

+Main Outcome Measure(s): The primary outcome measures are weight gain and metabolic syndrome after accounting for sociodemographic factors.

+Statistical Analyses: The relationship between gastrointestinal diagnoses and weight gain or metabolic syndrome at baseline and post antipsychotic medication treatment will be modeled in SAS with PROC MIXED.